 The final debrief is the most critical part of any offsite or leadership development program.
 As I’ve seen many times through GEL experiences, debriefing leads teams to discover key insights and strengthen their bonds.
 It is an opportunity for participants to connect their experience to their work and relationships.
 However, the usefulness of facilitated reflection goes well beyond structured off-site programming.
 Debriefs are equally important tools for high-performing teams to incorporate in their daily work.

 George Santayana, a philosopher and novelist, makes the best argument for prioritizing debriefs:

 "Those who cannot remember the past are condemned to repeat it."

 Any time a group of people collaborate on a complex project, they learn important things about themselves and the team.
 Team members have an individual sense of what worked well, challenges that arose, and things that shouldn’t be repeated in subsequent projects.

 While those insights are helpful on their own, in order for the entire project team and broader organization to benefit, they need to be shared.
 Teams that do not debrief may be destined to face the same problems and operate at the same speed on their next critical project, simply by not taking the time to communicate.

-Successful debriefs contain “aha moments” for participants and should leave them with actionable takeaways for their next project.
-These moments can come from a remark by a peer, a facilitator sharing an observation about how the team works together, or even from the act of setting aside time to reflect.
+Successful debriefs contain “aha moments” for both the team and individuals, and the most effective ones provide actionable takeaways for a team's next endeavor.
+These insights can come from a remark by a peer, a leader sharing an observation about how the team works together, or even from personal reflection well after the structured debrief concludes.